asayushranjansinha/hirenext-api/README.md

 ## Features

-- Basic Node.js/Express API setup
+- Node.js/Express API setup with TypeScript support
+- Structured API responses using `ApiResponse` utility
+- Centralized error handling with global error middleware
+- 404 handler for unmatched routes
+- Prisma ORM for database operations
+- Logging using Winston and Morgan

-- Deployment-ready Dockerfile and configuration for easy containerization
+- Deployment-ready Dockerfile and environment management

-- Environment variable management

-- Instructions for deploying to EC2 instance

 - Ready for CI/CD pipeline integration

 ## Prerequisites

-- AWS Account with an EC2 instance running (Ubuntu recommended)
+- AWS Account with an EC2 instance (Ubuntu recommended)
 - SSH access configured for your EC2 instance

-- Node.js and npm installed locally (for development)
+- Node.js and npm installed locally

-- Docker installed on EC2 instance (optional, if using Docker deployment)
+- Docker installed on EC2 instance (optional, for Docker deployment)

 ## Getting Started

 - Clone the repository